 - The American Rabbit Breeders Association will be the guide for the judges in awarding the premiums.
 The Comparison System of judging will be used. - Premiums paid on listed classifications only.
 Awards will be made by the best expert judge obtainable. - Each exhibitor will feed and care for his own stock; if not taken care of properly, he or she will be asked to remove rabbits from the grounds. - No cards or advertising matter of any description will be allowed on cages until the Judge has passed rabbits.
-However, each exhibitor is kindly asked to have a printed card to be placed on cage containing his or her rabbits showing in the breed. - Every precaution will be taken to protect the exhibits, but the Fair Board will not be responsible for any loss that may occur. - Stock on exhibit cannot be removed until 8:00 PM on Tuesday. - Exhibitors must be owners of the rabbits they exhibit.
+However, each exhibitor is kindly asked to have a printed card to be placed on cage containing his or her rabbits showing in the breed. - Every precaution will be taken to protect the exhibits, but the Fair Board will not be responsible for any loss that may occur. - Stock on exhibit cannot be removed until 11:00 pm on Monday. - Exhibitors must be owners of the rabbits they exhibit.
 Combination exhibits are strictly forbidden.
 Any attempt to evade this rule or any false statement in regard to age will exclude the exhibitor from competing in any class. - The classes offered will be those listed in the Standard of Perfection.
 No mixed breeds in open class.
 Exhibitors are requested to see to it that entry tags have been properly placed on each pen. - Limit of 20 animals per exhibitor. - Jr. Fair Exhibitors are given 1st priority for pen assignments.

-CLASS DESCRIPTION 1 ST 2N ID 3RD
+CLASS DESCRIPTION 1 ST 2N ID 3 RD

 Senior Buck 03 02 01

 Senior Doe 03 02 01

-6-8 Month Buck 03 02 01

-6-8 Month Doe 03 02 01

 Junior Buck 03 02 01

 Junior Doe 03 02 01

-Litter of 3 or more 03 02 01

 Doe with Litter of 3 or more 03 02 01